multilot-products/fotolotto-snapchance-api-docs/source/index.html.md

 `POST /card_deposits`

-This endpoint is used to purchase tickets.
+This endpoint is used to purchase gift cards.

 > Body parameter